Diary: 23rd July 2014

 Brendan will receive two Chemo drugs today.
 They will deplete his body of magnesium, so after the chemo infusions, he will have two magnesium infusions to compensate.

 The drugs are infused one at a time.
 One will take 20 minutes, and the other, plus the magnesium, will take around 7 hours.
 The side effects are explained for each drug when administered.
 The first drug, which takes 20 minutes, if not administered correctly, has horrific side effects.
 The cannula has to be inserted into Bren’s vein precisely — there is no room for error.

 Reg assures Bren that they check for blood return three times — before going ahead with the infusion to ensure the cannula is in the right place.
 As a part of the education, Reg has to explain that if the needle goes into the flesh and not the vein, the drug will eat it.
 If this happens, the area needs to be treated immediately.
 Plastics will be called in — and in the worst-case scenario, it could result in amputation.
 Shit!!

 OK, the cannula is in; first check, no blood return, shit!
 Second check, no blood return!
 Another team member consults, and he checks — no blood return!
 Ken consults, gets a phone call, has to take it — excuses himself, comes back, checks again — no blood return!
 Shit!
-He double-checked the line and confirmed that there was good flow and that the infusion could start.
+He double-checked the line and confirmed a good flow, and the infusion could start.

 Shit!!
 Double Shit!
 Brendan squeezes my hand hard.
-The first lot of ‘get him well‘ poison enters his body; it’s an anxious 20 minutes as this infusion goes ahead.
+The first lot of ‘get him well‘ poison enters his body; it’s an anxious 20 minutes as this infusion progresses.
 We all sigh with relief when it finishes.

 “OK, you get to keep your arm this time!”
 Reg says, smiling cheekily.
 “We’re all very good at this; none of us wants the worst-case scenario on our conscience or our record.”